 Our newest additions, four ring-tailed lemurs can often be found sunbathing in their fabulous new enclosure.

 Firm favourites are our Humboldt penguins who are fed every day at 3pm.

 National Centre for Birds of Prey - During your visit you will see a large collection of exotic and spectacular birds of prey.
 There will be three flying demonstrations every day and very often, there will be opportunities to see the birds being trained on the flying field.
 The Fountain Tearoom offers wonderful home cooked food with a range of daily specials on the blackboard.
 There is both indoor and outdoor seating available with seating in the flying ground and picnic tables are situated in the Hawk Walk and the flying ground.

 Visitor Centre & Animal Farm at Betton Farm - This Animal Farm in East Ayton is a great place for your children to play and learn.
 You'll have a great time exploring the farm and paddocks and getting to know all the animals.
-Meet Henry the goat and pet our donkeys Shetland ponies and horses.
+Meet Henry the goat and pet our donkeys, Shetland ponies and horses.
 Play hands-on with our rabbits and Guinee pigs.
-We have a large selection of toy tractors a sand-pit and play equipment for both younger and older children.
+We have a large selection of donated toy tractors and ride on toys as well as a grassed area with swings. a sand-pit and play equipment for both younger and older children.
 Our Farm Shop sells traditional farmhouse produce cakes and pastries freshly made in our Farm Bakery.